Oneo64/The-Mirk-of-Agmundr/Characters/Hjalvir.md

 	<tr> <td>Eye color</td> <td>Green</td> </tr>
 </tbody></table>

-Hjálvir the Uncoverer was a Viking explorer who lead a group of settlers to Agmundarland.
+Hjálvir the Uncoverer was a Viking explorer who led a group of settlers to Agmundarland, establishing a settlement there.
+He is now a chieftain, overseeing his place with pride.

 ## Appearance
 Hjálvir has a lean body and is around 5'9" in height.
 His hair is black with grey streaks, paired with a full, scruffy beard.
 His green eyes are deep-set and have a naturally withered shape, giving him a scary appearance.